 Because my niche is travel I don’t personally tend to do as many Instagram ads as a fashion or lifestyle blogger would, for example.
 (Not because I don’t want to but because they don’t tend to come up as often to be honest! )

 What I have been commissioned for in the past, however, is amplification of a travel social media campaign run by other brands or bloggers.
 I’ve also run the odd sponsored post on Instagram, but that’s not where my biggest audience sits so it’s not the biggest earner for me at the moment.

 Every now and then I am commissioned to provide social media content – such as images and captions – for brands to use on their social media channels.
 I’ve done this in the form of takeovers (I did one years ago for Cathay Pacific) but more recently it’s been managed via an agency who I submit the content too.

-One of the last examples of these was a campaign I worked on in association with Incredible India and Time Magazine.
+A recent example of this was a campaign I worked on in association with Incredible India and Time Magazine.